zeromile/patinoweb/email-etiquette.md

 Read the article at this link...[5 Rules of Email Etiquette](https://www.huffingtonpost.com/her-campus/5-rules-of-email-etiquett_b_4860133.html)

 Read the terrible email below.
-Then rewrite it in your Week 10 Clock-in, applying the rules mentioned in the "5 Rules of Email Etiquette" article.
-Please note that this email is a forward from someone on the team TO one of the Valley brothers...Should we just forward an email or maybe rewrite it instead???
+This is an email that you accidentally fowarded to one of the Valley brothers.
+If you could go back in time how would you rewrite it, applying the rules mentioned in the "5 Rules of Email Etiquette" article?
+Should you have just forwarded it or should you have created a new email?

 ```
 Subject: ???
-Forward from: someoneelseonmyteam
+From: you@patinoechool.com
 To: shiny@valleysubs.com

 yo baaarroooo, what ya know?!?!?